TOPIC PAGE: War in Ukraine, gas crisis

 - Margins, prices under pressure due to collapsed downstream demand

-Sanctions and measures against Russian exports of oil and gas have sent shockwaves across the global economy, lifting the cost of living, impacting industrial and agricultural production and potentially leading to social unrest.
+Sanctions and measures against Russian exports of oil and gas have sent shockwaves across the global economy, lifting the cost of living, impacting industrial and agricultural production.

 How vulnerable are energy and